mysociety/bluetail/README.md

 As above, make sure you’ve cloned the repo.

+The `SECRET_KEY` environment variable must be set locally before running the application.

+    SECRET_KEY="any-random-alphanumeric-string"

-Open up a Postgres shell (eg: `psql`) and create a user and database matching the details in `conf/config.py`:
+Open up a Postgres shell (eg: `psql`) and create a user and database:

+> If you decide to use a different username and password here you must also set the `DATABASE_URL` environment variable to the relevant [Postgres connection URI](https://tableplus.com/blog/2018/08/connection-uri-syntax-in-postgresql.html) as demonstrated in the [Heroku deployment section](deployment-to-heroku) below

 ```
 CREATE USER bluetail SUPERUSER CREATEDB PASSWORD 'bluetail'